kyma-project/kyma/docs/02-get-started/05-observability.md

 > **NOTE:** See how to [expose Grafana securely](../04-operation-guides/operations/obsv-02-access-expose-kiali-grafana/#kubernetes-logs-in-kyma-dashboard) for easier access in the future.

-1. To access Grafana, forward a local port to a port on the service's Pod:
+1. To access Grafana, forward a local port to the Service's port:
     ```bash
     kubectl -n kyma-system port-forward svc/monitoring-grafana 3000:80
     ```